 Pharmaceutical treatments are generally tried first.
 However, some epilepsy syndromes and drug-resistant epilepsy are best managed with non-pharmaceutical treatments or other medications or supplements.
-Pharmaceutical treatments, non-pharmaceutical treatments, and other medications or supplements can be used with the same individual and at the same time.
+Pharmaceutical treatments, and other medications or supplements can be used with the same individual and at the same time.

-Management options for epilepsy are shown in Table A8.1.
+Management options for epilepsy are shown in Table A9.1.

-Table A8.1 Management options for epilepsy
+Table A9.1 Management options for epilepsy

-Management Description Indications for use indications for use Pharmaceutical treatme ents Monotherapy One antiseizure medication (may try a different medication if the first doesn't work) All types of epilepsy, generally tried first Polytherapy All types of epilepsy, when monotherapy does not work Non-pharmaceutical tre atments Ketogenic diet Specialized diet with a very low amount of carbohydrates Used when polytherapy does not work, or when the epilepsy type, epilepsy cause, or epilepsy syndrome is more responsive to non-pharmaceutical management Neuromodulation Repetitive electrical discharges administered through a device (for the management of epilepsy, these devices are surgically implanted) Epilepsy surgery Surgery to areas of the brain where seizures are thought to start or spread to Other medications and supplements Medications Medications other than antiseizure medication include: Immunotherapies (treatments that alter the immune system), Steroids (medications with anti-inflammatory properties) ACTH (a type of hormone therapy).
+Management Description Indications for use Pharmaceutical treatments Monotherapy One antiseizure medication (may try a different medication if the first doesn't work) All types of epilepsy, generally tried first Polytherapy More than one antiseizure medication given at the same time (may try different combinations) All types of epilepsy, when monotherapy does not work Non-pharmaceutical treatments Ketogenic diet Specialized diet with a very low amount of carbohydrates Used when polytherapy does not work, or when the epilepsy type, epilepsy cause, or epilepsy syndrome is more responsive to non-pharmaceutical management Neuromodulation Repetitive electrical discharges administered through a device (for the management of epilepsy, these devices are surgically implanted) Epilepsy surgery Surgery to areas of the brain where seizures are thought to start or spread to Other medications and supplements Medications Medications other than antiseizure medication include: Immunotherapies (treatments that alter the immune system), Steroids (medications with anti-inflammatory properties) ACTH (a type of hormone therapy).
 Used when the epilepsy type, epilepsy cause, or epilepsy syndrome is known to be responsive to a particular medication Vitamins Dietary supplements Used in epilepsy syndromes known to be responsive to a particular vitamin Medical cannabis A pharmaceutical form of the cannabis plant.
 Used in epilepsy types and epilepsy syndromes known to be responsive to cannabis